The New York City Department of Education's "Problem Code" is an Unlawful Flag on an Employee's Fingerprints

 The longest job Rivera has held was for three years at a Dunkin’ Donuts franchise.
 The owner didn’t care about his record because, Rivera says, the place was packed with security cameras.
 But the opportunity may have also come because Rivera accepted that he had little choice but to work long, hard hours for minimum wage.
 He worked fourteen-hour shifts routinely and once even worked twenty-four hours straight, he says.

-Every other gig he’s worked has lasted a few months here, maybe a year there, typically part time and often off the books.
+Every other gig he’s worked has lasted a few months here, maybe a year there, typically part-time and often off the books.
 Rivera has made deliveries for a Broadway ticket broker.
 He’s answered phones for a production company.
 He’s filled in at Bloomingdale’s and managed inventory for a local company that manufactured boxer shorts.
 “Whatever… you name it.
 I worked for the city!
-I volunteered to clean snow at the time of the blizzard we had a couple years ago,” he brags.
+I volunteered to clean snow at the time of the blizzard we had a couple of years ago,” he brags.
 “Right now, I’m blessed that I have two jobs.”
 He cleans office buildings at night, off the books, and has a temporary kitchen job at a Turkish restaurant for $10 an hour—though he hasn’t told them yet about his record.

-“They’re not living-wage jobs,” frets JoAnne Page, president and CEO of Fortune Society, which helps formerly incarcerated people find work and housing, among other things.
+“They’re not living-wage jobs,” frets JoAnne Page, president, and CEO of Fortune Society, which helps formerly incarcerated people find work and housing, among other things.
 “They’re not stable; they’re here today, gone tomorrow.
 Some of them are borderline illegal,” she says of the hustles so many of her clients must juggle.
 “These are high-casualty, low-security ways of surviving.”

 And they are likely widespread.
 There’s no telling how many people are in the shadow economy created by criminal records, but a Center for Economic Policy and Research study looked at just the data for 2008 and calculated that the population of people with felony convictions lowered the official employment rate among all men by as much as 1.7 percentage points.